-- Track progress against commitments - Identify gaps in existing policies and procedures and develop a roadmap for action - Identify high impact initiatives and practices for further replication - Benchmark performance against competitors - Demonstrate progress to key stakeholders - investors, NGOs,employees, labour unions, consumers and business partners among others- attract and maintain talent and gain public recognition gender-specific (sex-disaggregated) data and analyze, track and benchmark their performance over time.
+There are many internal and external benefits of measuring and publicly reporting on a business' efforts to implement the WEPs and the results.
+Businesses can build on existing management systems or tailor new ones to routinely gather gender-specific (sex-disaggregated) data and analyze, track and benchmark their performance over time.
 By setting up such management systems, a business can identify and replicate positive measurable impacts and results to further drive gender equality.
 There is added value in using a standardized set of parameters and indicators to measure progress as it allows businesses to compare their performance with peers and effectively communicate progress to stakeholders.

-External and internal stakeholders, such as investors, regulators, trade unions, NGOs, board members or directors and employees are increasingly asking companies to manage, measure and communicate their genderrelated impacts.
-Publicly communicating your company's progress to its many diverse stakeholders builds trust and can enhance your brand by positioning it as women - and-family - friendly.
-This can attract, motivate and retain talented female and male employees who would prefer to work for a gendersensitive employer, which is a useful differentiator as the competition for talent intensifies.
-Evidence shows that the implementation of equality and diversity initiatives can reduce staff turnover and absenteeism rates (Equality Authority Ireland 2007).
+External and internal stakeholders, such as investors, regulators, trade unions, NGOs, board members or directors and employees are increasingly asking companies to manage, measure and communicate their gender-related impacts.
+Publicly communicating the company's progress to its many diverse stakeholders builds trust and can enhance its brand by positioning it as women-and-family-friendly.
+This can attract, motivate and retain talented female and male employees who would prefer to work for a gender-sensitive employer, which is a useful differentiator as the competition for talent intensifies.
+Evidence shows that the implementation of equality and diversity initiatives can reduce staff turnover and absenteeism rates (Monks 2007).

 Studies indicate that increasing the number of women in management can increase organizational innovation, cause a fundamental positive change in the boardroom and enhance corporate governance (London Business School 2007, Kramer, Konrad & Erkut 2006).
 Further, research demonstrates that organizations with gender-diverse senior management tend to perform better financially (Catalyst 2007; McKinsey & Company 2007; Deszo, C.L. and Ross, D.G.
 2008; ThompsonReuters 2012.)
 Investors are increasingly demanding gender-specific information from businesses to inform their decision making, as research suggests that businesses that empower women and encourage gender diversity may outperform those that do not over the long term.
-They see that management diversity can be a strong indicator of future financial performance and hence is one of a range of non financial factors accounted for as they analyze investment risks and opportunities.
+They see that management diversity can be a strong indicator of future financial performance and hence is one of a range of non-financial factors accounted for as they analyze investment risks and opportunities.